Abundance theorem for semi log canonical surfaces in positive characteristic: Introduction

 Let us briefly review the history of the semi log canonical varieties in characteristic zero.
 The notion of semi log canonical singularities is introduced in \cite{KSB} for a moduli problem.
 The abundance theorem for slc surfaces is proved in \cite{AFKM} and \cite{KeKo}. \cite{Fujino} generalizes this result to dimension three.
 Moreover, \cite{Fujino} shows that the abundance theorem for slc $n$-folds follows from the two parts: \begin{enumerate} \item{The abundance theorem for lc $n$-folds. } \item{The finiteness theorem of the pluri-canonical representation for $(n-1)$-folds.} \end{enumerate} \cite{FG} shows that (2) holds for each $n\in\mathbb Z_{>0}$.
 If $n=3$, then (1) follows from \cite{KeMaMc}.
 If $n\geq 4$, then (1) is an open problem.
 For a recent development of the theory of slc varieties in characteristic zero, see \cite{Fujino2}, \cite{FG}, \cite{Gongyo} and \cite{HX}.
 For related topics, see \cite{Kawamata}, \cite{AFM} and \cite{KoMaMc}.

 In this paper, we use the strategy of \cite{Fujino}.
 Hence, we must prove (1) and (2) in the case where $n=2$ and ${\rm char}\,k>0$.
-(1) is a known result by \cite{Fujita}.
+In this case, (1) is a known result by \cite{Fujita}.
 It is not defficult to prove (2).
 However, \cite{Fujino} uses many fundamental results based on the minimal model theory and the Kawamata--Viehweg vanishing theorem.
 We can freely use the minimal model theory for surfaces in positive characteristic by \cite{Tanaka1} (cf. \cite{Fujita}, \cite{KoKo}).
-Although there exist counter-examples to the Kodaira vanishing theorem in positive characteristic (\cite{Raynaud}), we can use some weaker vanishing theorems obtained in \cite{Tanaka2} and \cite{Xie} (cf. \cite{KoKo}).
+Although there exist counter-examples to the Kodaira vanishing theorem in positive characteristic (\cite{Raynaud}), we can use some weaker vanishing theorems obtained in \cite{Tanaka2} (cf. \cite{KoKo}, \cite{Xie}).

-In positive characteristic, some new phenomena happen.
+In characteristic two, some new phenomena happen.
 For example, in characteristic zero, the Whitney umbrella $\{x^2=yz^2\}\subset \mathbb A^3$ is a typical example of slc surfaces (cf. \cite[Definition~12.2.1]{AFKM}).
-But, in characteristic two, this is not slc.
+In characteristic two, this is slc but not normal crossing in codimension one.
 Moreover, \cite{Fujino} uses the following fact: if a field extension $L/K$ satisfies $[L:K]=2$ and its characteristic is zero, then $L/K$ is a Galois extension.
 But, in characteristic two, this field extension $L/K$ may be purely inseparable.
 Thus, some proofs are more complicated.

 \begin{nasi}[Overview of contents] In Section~1, we summarize the notations.
 The normalization of an slc surface is an lc surface.
 Therefore, we should investigate lc surfaces.
 Every lc surface is birational to a dlt surface.
 Thus, in Section~2, we consider a dlt surface $(X, \Delta)$.
 More precisely, we consider $\llcorner\Delta\lrcorner$ because $\llcorner\Delta\lrcorner$ has the patching data of the normalization.
-In Section~3, we prove the main theorem.
-In Section~4, we summarize fundamental results on dlt surfaces.
+In Section~3, we calculate the normalization of nodal singularities.
+In Section~4, we prove the main theorem.
+In Section~5, we summarize fundamental results on dlt surfaces.
 These results may be well-known but the author can not find a good reference. \end{nasi}

 \begin{ack} The author would like to thank Professor Osamu Fujino for many comments and discussions.
 In particular, Professor Osamu Fujino teaches him Proposition~\ref{4.4} and Theorem~\ref{finitegroup} in this paper.
-He thanks Professor Atsushi Moriwaki for warm encouragement. \end{ack}
+He thanks Professor Atsushi Moriwaki for warm encouragement.
+He would like to thank the referee for valuable suggestions. \end{ack}